Module Code: EC4150

 Recommended Reading List

 A full reading list will be provided at the start of lectures.
-Some general readings, largely in book form, are provided below.
+Here you can find some general background readings:

 - Ed Glaeser, Triumph of the City.
 Penguin, 2011.